meshrwkv/manuals/VSEKAI_mesh_geometric_embedding/readme.md

 ## Overview

 The `VSEKAI_mesh_geometric_embedding` extension is a proposed extension for the GLTF 2.0 specification.
 This extension provides additional geometric metadata for meshes, including face area, edge definition, edge area, and edge angles in radians.
-Each face index has a 128 float embedding vector.
+Each vertex of a face has a 128 float embedding vector.

 ## Extension Schema